Puerto Montt The Lakes District, Chile Travel Guide

 Confirm all bookings (flights, accommodations, tours).
 Make digital and physical copies of documents.

-Inform bank/credit card companies of travel dates.
+Inform notify your bank and credit card companies of your trip dates.
 Arrange mobile phone roaming or local SIM research.

 Start packing lists and acquire missing gear (waterproof jacket, hiking boots, Travel accessories).